knoid/smart-agnc/README.md

 You may also need to use `350 - STATE_VPN_RECONNECTED` depending on your purpose.
 You can find every connection state in [agn_binder.py](src/py-interface/agn_binder.py).

-### Timeout for the connection process
+### Customize maximum timeout for connection attempt

-You can define the maximum time the client has to get you connected.
-By adding the key `timeout` inside the `vpn` section you set the number of seconds it should wait until the process restarts by issuing a disconnect event.
+The maximum time out for establishing a VPN connection by the client can be defined in the configuration file.
+Add `timeout` key followed by timeout, in seconds, in the `vpn` section.

+If a connection is not established within the max number of seconds timeout, a disconnect event is issued to restart the connection process.

 ### Exit button

-Adding the option `--exit-button` when starting the app you can add an exit button to the context menu.
+Adding the option `--exit-button` when starting the app will add an exit button to the context menu.

 ## Disclaimer